nmstate/nmstate.github.io/devel/yaml_api.md

 #### SR-IOV Total VFS Count

 The `total-vfs` property defines the SRIOV VF count of PF interface.

+#### Maximum supported SR-IOV VFS count

+New in nmstate 2.2.59

+The `max-vfs` property defines the maximum supported SR-IOV VFs count.
+Nmstate will raise error if desired `total-vfs` count exceeded the maximum supported one.

+The `max-vfs` property is for query only which will be ignored when apply.

 #### SR-IOV VF Specific Settings